janvladimirmostert/block-shit/README.md

 Clone the repo onto your own computer.

-Go to `brave://extensions/` or `chrome://extensions/` to go to the extensions page.
+Go to the extensions page via `brave://extensions/` or `chrome://extensions/`.
 Enable `developer mode` followed by `Load unpacked` to load the cloned repo as a plugin into you browser.
-Every time you make changes to plugin, just click the reload icon on the extensions page to reload the plugin with your changes
+Click the reload icon on the extensions page to reload the plugin when you've made changes.

 ![image](icons/installed.png)